openandclose/tosixinch/docs/intro.rst

 ------------

-Technically it has no library requirements, because each action in this script is independent, so optional.
+Technically it has no library requirements, because each action in this program is independent, so optional.

-But in general, if you are in the mood to try this script, installing ``lxml`` and at least one of pdf converters is recommended.
+But in general, if you are in the mood to try this program, installing ``lxml`` and at least one of pdf converters is recommended.
 (That way you can do all ``-1``, ``-2`` and ``-3`` below).